 How to Add Plugins to Your Website

-You need to be running on WordPress.org, hosted on BlueHost (Affiliate Link) or WP Engine.
+You need to be running on WordPress.org, hosted on BlueHost (Affiliate Link) or WP Engine (Affiliate Link).
 It’s possible to use WordPress.com and have plugins, but you have to pay $25 per month for their professional version.
 It will only cost you about $7 per month to pay for hosting on Bluehost, so I don’t normally recommend WordPress.com for anyone.

 Huge bloggers who get tons of traffic may use WordPress.com, but generally, you’re better off paying for hosting with Bluehost.